 Asana e Mudra è un’enciclopedia dello yoga divisa in due parti: un libro di fotografie di asana e mudra, e il testo costituito da un esauriente commento.
 Quest’ultimo, scritto originariamente in Gujarati, fu tradotto in inglese da Gauri Mode, un discepolo di Swami Kripalvananda.
 L’edizione in Gujarati fu pubblicata nel 1974 dalla Sri Kayavarohan Tirth Seva Samaj.
 Nel 1985 Narada Muni (Menlo Park, CA) curò un’edizione t.ratta dalla traduzione inglese di Gauri Modi.
 Il testo sarà disponibile in futuro.

-The intention is to make available the complete text if there is a demand.
 From Narada Muni's Preface: "Asana and Mudra is a text on sadhana, on living a life that leads to complete fulfillment at the feet of the Lord.
 In it, Swami Kripalvananda shows how to integrate devotion, action, and knowledge so that one's life may be filled with the grace of God.

 The book is built around commentary on 134 asanas based on the deep yogic experiences of Kripalu.
 He interweaves spiritual and psychological principles, descriptions of God and advanced stages of samadhi, and citations from the ancient yogic scriptures into his practical descriptions of the techniques for performing asana, mudra, pranayama, sat karma and meditation.
 He explains how yogic techniques such as asana, pranayama, diet and fasting can be used to cure disease.